q335r49/microviche/README.md

 **q ESC** | Abort
 **^X** | Delete hidden buffers
 _\* Movement keys take a count (capped a 99).
 For example, 3j is the same as jjj._

-If the mouse doesn't pan, try `:set ttymouse=sgr` or `:set ttymouse=xterm2`. `xterm` does not report dragging and will disable mouse panning entirely.
-Most other modes should work but the panning speed will always match the mouse speed.

-Also, setting your viminfo to save global variables `:set viminfo+=!` is recommended as the plane will be suggested on **F10** the next time you run vim.
-This means you don't have to type the file pattern again.
-You also need to enable this setting to save the map, below.

 ####The Map